 How to Win CCDC: Competition Overview

 So, you've decided to take the plunge.
 You want to get your hands dirty and learn a thing or two.
 Welcome to CCDC!
 CCDC is the Collegiate Cyber Defense Competition, an intense real-world(ish) competition designed to get students hands-on with technologies that are used to protect organizations from threat actors.
-The competition pits an 8-person team of students against other schools, and a Red Team.
-The Red Team is made up of industry professionals trying to get into your environment to deface your websites, take down functional services, and frustrate you.
+The competition pits an 8-person team of students against other schools, and a red ream.
+The red team is made up of industry professionals trying to get into your environment to deface your websites, take down functional services, and frustrate you.
 On a Saturday nonetheless.
+I am one of these mean red teamers.

 That doesn't deter you?
 Awesome!
 The first thing you will want to do is find out if your school already has a team.
-Whether it's part of a club or just a bunch of students who are trying their best, how it's structured is dependent on your school.
+Whether it's part of a larger club or just a bunch of students trying their best, how it's structured is dependent on your school.
 Team composition contains 8 students on the Primary Team, with up to 4 backups called Alternates.
-Should there be something that prevents one of the Primary team members from participating, an Alternate should be called up to take their place.
-Also, please note that teams have a limit of 2 Graduate students allowed.
+Should there be something that prevents one of the Primary Team members from participating, an Alternate can be called up to take their place.
+Also, please note that teams have a limit of 2 graduate level students allowed.
 Once you have a team, start attending practice sessions until competition day!

-So, when is competition day?
-Well, it depends on your region, and what your team leadership decides to do.
-In the Midwest region, we have an invitational competition in November, followed by State Qualifier competitions in January and February.
-Then, the Wildcard competition is held in late February followed by the Regional competition in March.
-If you make it to the National Competition, that's in April.
-Additionally, some other regions may have invitationals available outside their respective regions.
-For instance, the Western region has 3 invitationals which allow outside participants, so you could sign up for those as well.
-These invitational competitions are an awesome opportunity to determine if your practice sessions are working well.
-Practice sessions are held by your school's team and should allow you to get hands-on with some of the technologies that may appear in the competition, but I want to give some ideas as to what they may contain.
+Well, it depends on your region, and what events your team leadership decides to participate in.
+For the Midwest region, we have invitational competitions in the fall, followed by State Qualifier competitions in January and February.
+Then, the Wildcard competition is held in late February or early March followed by the Regional competition in March.
+If you make it to the National Competition, that's usually in April.
+Additionally, some other regions may have invitationals available to schools outside their respective regions.
+For instance, Western has a few invitationals which allow outside participants, so you could sign up for those as well.
+These invitational competitions are an awesome opportunity to determine if your practice sessions are working well, stress test your teams, and find weak points that you can improve upon.
+Practice sessions are held by your school's team and should allow you to get hands-on experience with some of the technologies that may appear in a competition.

-About a week before competition day your team will receive a Team Packet, which will look something like this.
-The Team Packet listed there is one for the Midwest Regional competition from 2019.
+If you are in the Midwest, Mid-Atlantic, or Rocky Mountain regions, about a week before competition day your team will receive a Team Packet.
+Team packets look something like this.
+The Team Packet listed there is one for the Midwest Qualifier competition from 2025.
 Most schools that have competed before will archive these Team Packets and use them to base future practice sessions on.
-Especially if you are in a competition managed by the Midwest Region, the State (or Qualifier, they are interchangeable titles) competitions are very similar year after year.
-Team Packets are essentially your Holy Book on how the competition is run, including the National CCDC rules, regional CCDC rules, topologies, tech stack, and other important information.
+Especially if you are in a competition managed by the Midwest Region, the State Qualifier competitions have been similar historically year over year.
+Team Packets are essentially your Holy Book on how the competition is run, and contain the National CCDC rules, regional CCDC rules, competition topology, and other important information.
 Your Team Packet is critically important.
 Read it, become intimately familiar with it, print it out, sleep with it under your pillow, whatever you need to do to understand everything inside it.
 The topology changes between various levels of competition as well, getting more complicated as you progress.

-• Public (even authenticated) internet resources are okay to use!
+- Internet resources that are generally available to the public free of charge are okay to use!
 So long as they aren't torrents.

 Starting the Grind

-As previously mentioned, practices should be offered by individual schools' teams should allow team members to better understand scored services, how they work, and how they are used.
+As previously mentioned, practices should be offered by individual schools' teams should allow team members to better understand how scored services and their underlying operating systems work, and how they are used in both a benign and malicious way.
 The core of what makes CCDC so great is that it forces students to apply theories that are learned in the classroom.
-A professor can tell you for weeks that exploits take advantage of vulnerabilities, but being able to see and respond to it happening is an entirely different ballgame.
-Learning how the vulnerabilities present themselves, how Red Team takes advantage of it, and how Blue Teams can detect and respond, this is the heart of the competition.
-Therefore, this is what your practice time should be primarily focused on.
+A professor can tell you a million different ways that exploits take advantage of vulnerabilities, but being able to see and respond to a successful is an entirely different ballgame.
+In my opinion, the entire point of the technical side of the competition is so you have a deep understanding of the following:

-I want to harp one more time on that while scripting is amazing, it can be a crutch if you aren't careful.
-You need to understand the underlying what and why the scripts do what they do.
-Otherwise they will actively be in the way of your learning.
-If all you understand about scripts you are running in the competition is "I run it and it makes it secure", you're missing the point.
+I want to stress that while scripting is amazing, it can be a crutch if you aren't careful.
+You still need to understand what the scripts are doing and why they do it.
+Otherwise, when they fail you will be completely lost.
+Even worse, they'll hamper your learning.
+If all you understand about scripts you are running in the competition is "I run it and it makes my box secure", you're missing the point.
 Take the time to really understand what they are doing, and why.
-It'll be infinitely easier to troubleshoot, and you'll learn a ton more, and these skills will serve you for years to come.
+It'll be infinitely easier to troubleshoot, you'll have some jumping off points to research, which helps you learn more.
+Approaching scripting in this manner will also help you professionally for years to come.

 Competitions

-The school year has begun, your team has started practicing.
-After a few months, you have some scripts developed, you have a baseline understanding of your OSes and Services, and you want to test your mettle.
+Okay so the school year has begun, your team has some practice time under their belts.
+After a few weeks or months you have some scripts developed, you have a baseline understanding of your OSes and services, and you want to test your mettle.
 The first opportunity to do so is with an invitational competition.
-For Midwest, it usually uses the State competition environment.
+As mentioned before, these usually take place in the fall, and in the Midwest region the invitational competitions usually use the State Qualifier competition environment.
 So what does the competition actually look like?
 Now, this is going to be fairly Midwest focused, as that's where I have my experience.
 However, I can interject a little here and there from other regions from little tidbits I have learned.
 Additionally, I am starting with a normal state-level competition structure here, before highlighting differences in tiers of competition.

 State Competition Structure